 Once accepted under the scheme, you will become high priority for rehousing by being placed in the 'Urgent' band.
 You will be are able to bid for properties advertised each week under the choice based lettings scheme.

-To find out if you qualify, contact the Council's Lettings Initiative Team using contact details on this page.
+To find out if you qualify, contact us using contact details on this page.

 Due to the high levels of these rents, some households who accept these properties could be affected by the benefit cap, and have their housing benefit restricted.